 - Heat the milk in a heavy-bottom saucepan over medium-high heat.
 You may need to stir it occasionally to keep it from burning.3 c. hot milk

 - Stir together the cornstarch, flour, sugar, and salt.
-Whisk in the egg yolks.
-Add about 1/2 cup of the hot milk to make it creamy.1/2 c. sugar, 4 Tbs. cornstarch, 2 Tbs. all-purpose flour, 1/2 tsp. salt, 3 large egg yolks, beaten
+Whisk in the egg yolks, along with about ½ cup of the hot milk to make it creamy.½ c. sugar, 4 Tbs. cornstarch, 2 Tbs. all-purpose flour, ½ tsp. salt, 3 large egg yolks, beaten

 - When the milk reaches the boiling point, it will begin to rise.
 So you need to keep your eye on it.
 As it begins to rise, turn off the burner (if you have an electric stove) and pour in the egg mixture.
 Whisk until it is creamy and thickened.